jwliao1209/DiffMusic/README.md

 - `style_guidance`

 ### Available Scheduler
-The following tasks can be specified with the `--scheduler` option:
+The following tasks can be specified with the `--config_name` option:
 - `ddim`
 - `dps`
 - `mpgd`